Near Dunn in Harnett County, North Carolina — The American South (South Atlantic)

 crossed the road here.

 Erected 1961 by Archives and Highway Departments.
 Confederate Centennial Commission.
+(Marker Number H-98.)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical year for this entry is 1865.

 Location.
 35° 15.288′ N, 78° 40.728′ W. Marker is near Dunn, North Carolina, in Harnett County.
-Marker is at the intersection of Bryant Road (State Highway 82) and W Thornton Road (State Highway 1783), on the left when traveling south on Bryant Road.
+It is at the intersection of Bryant Road (State Highway 82) and W Thornton Road (State Highway 1783), on the left when traveling south on Bryant Road.
 Marker is on Bryant Road, just north of the Cumberland County Line.
 Touch for map.
 Marker is in this post office area: Dunn NC 28334, United States of America.
 Touch for directions.

-Photographed By Bill Coughlin, August 18, 2006
+Photographed by Bill Coughlin, August 18, 2006

 2. Marker on the Averasboro Battlefield